Kate96/STAT545_participation/README.md

-# STAT 545 exploration repo
+# STAT 545 participation repository
-Participation repo for STAT545
+Participation repo for STAT545 (2018W) that contains the files from class activities

-Line added locally
+- All activities from each class are in a separate folder (eg files from the second class on Sept 6th are in cm002 folder)